 Cancellation – 1 to 3 months’ notice prior to course: Full cost of course is due.
 If you booked a consecutive group of courses, your cancellation date will be calculated from the start date of the FIRST of those consecutive courses.
 Courses 1 to 3 months away can be moved to a later date at no cost, but NOT cancelled without losing all course fees.

-Less than 2 WEEKS or Non-Arrival at Course: Full cost of course is due.
+Less than 2 WEEKS or Non-Arrival at Course: Full cost of course is due and non-refundable.
 SYSA has NO obligation to rebook the candidate/s on a later course, and if the client wishes to rebook the course he/she missed, he/she will have to pay the FULL course fee again to ensure a course booking for a later date.
-Unfortunately no reason whatsoever will be deemed valid in regards to missing/non-arrival at a course (including any medical issues or COVID-19-related, or the student changing his/her mind about yachting as a career or financial troubles or any other reason).
+Unfortunately, NO REASON whatsoever will be deemed valid in regards to missing/non-arrival at a course (including any medical issues or COVID-19-related, or the student changing his/her mind about yachting as a career or financial troubles or any other reason).